Lunch and Tour of the Morattico Waterfront Museum and Village*

 Despite the public health challenges of the last couple of years, PNNMP has continued its programs of speakers and tours.

-February 11 this year, Amy Connolly, Collections & Exhibits Manager, Stratford Hall, spoke on the conservation of a circa 1790 silk waistcoat owned by Thomas Lee Shippen (1765-1798.)
+In February, Amy Connolly, Collections & Exhibits Manager, Stratford Hall, spoke on the conservation of a circa 1790 silk waistcoat owned by Thomas Lee Shippen (1765-1798.)
 The project to conserve the light green silk waistcoat trimmed in blue and yellow, with working pockets and a deep stand-up collar, received support from the PNNMP Competitive Grants Program in 2021.
 Its owner was a grandson of Thomas Lee (1690-1750), the original owner of Stratford Hall.

-On February 28, David Butt spoke on Mitigation of Rising Damp at Yeocomico Church, 1233 Old Yeocomico Road, Tucker Hill.
+Also in February, David Butt spoke on Mitigation of Rising Damp at Yeocomico Church, 1233 Old Yeocomico Road, Tucker Hill.

 Stay “in the know” and support preservation efforts in the historic Northern Neck and Middle Peninsula by becoming a member!